zsuzhengdu/wildfly-py/README.md

 Installation
 ------------

-Our latest stable is always available on PyPi.
+You can install from source.

-pip install wildfly-py
+pip install  git+git://github.com/cenx-cf/wildfly-py

 Documentation
 ------------